AurelienGauffre/simple-lightning-template/README.md

    * Use the configure_optimizers() hook to move Optimizers and schedulers to the Lightning model
 3. Create a new config file or modify the existing 'config.yaml' to include all the hyperparameters you need inside your model and datamodule and to specify right path to your data or model checkpointing
 # Note
 The configuration file is currently managed using the Omegaconf package.
-I find that Hydra, which also uses Omegaconf, adds a real layer of complexity which might not bt not necessary, especially since it raises issues with DDP training, W&B sweeps and more.
+I find that Hydra, which also uses Omegaconf, adds too much complexity and creates some frictions with other libraries and functionalities such as DDP training or W&B sweeps.

 # Requirements
 * Python >= 3.5